aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 Here we define both `className` and children in the `props` object and `spread` it inside the `JSX` div.

 Properties will be read in order.
 When you define a property twice, the last one will be used.
-This can be usefull for overriding a property that came from an object:
+This can be useful for overriding a property that came from an object:

 ```javascript
 const element = <div {...objProps} className='winsBecauseLast' />;
 ```

-In this case, `winsBecauseLast` will be set as classname as it's last.
+In this case, `winsBecauseLast` will be set as class name as it's last.
 The same goes for the `children` property.
-If you'd change the element to either `<div {...objProps}>This will be displayed</div>` or `<div {...objProps} children="This will be displayed"/>`, the `children` property from the `props` object would be overriden.
+If you'd change the element to either `<div {...objProps}>This will be displayed</div>` or `<div {...objProps} children="This will be displayed"/>`, the `children` property from the `props` object would be overridden.

 * [React Enlightment - JSX ](https://www.reactenlightenment.com/react-jsx/5.7.html)
 * [React Docs - Dom elements](https://reactjs.org/docs/dom-elements.html)